 Mr. Alden was recognized in 2019 by The Best Lawyers in America® for Management Employment Law and again in 2020 for Management Employment Law and Labor and Employment Litigation.
 He is listed in the 2015 and the three immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business in the area of Labor & Employment.
-He was recognized as one of Georgia Trend's "Legal Elite" in 2014 for Labor & Employment.
+Mr. Alden was recognized as one of Georgia Trend's "Legal Elite" in 2014 for Labor & Employment.

 Represented a major banking industry employer in a class action on behalf of sales employees (approximately 2,000) claiming company violated California wage and hour law.
 Obtained very favorable settlement.